segfault24/esiclient/EsiClient/docs/AssetsApi.md

 Get corporation assets

-Return a list of the corporation assets  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/assets/)
+Return a list of the corporation assets  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```java